tacodrone/CloudApp/README.md

 Alright how about again?
 Losing count and getting mixed up.
 You want to add dot, commit dash "m", and then you push that origin master.
+So what does the "-m" mean in the "commit" command?